 Safaris can be magical experiences that draw you into deep into the wilderness and away from all the worries of daily life.
 If you’re lucky enough to have the chance to go on one of these once-in-a-lifetime adventures, you’ll undoubtedly want to capture the best moments in photos you can revisit after your trip – they’re the best souvenirs to document the amazing sights and remind you of the memories you made along the way.
 However, taking photos on safari can be trickier than you think.
 If you’re looking to take some great wildlife snaps, a safari trip might be the perfect chance to step up your photography game and splurge for a new camera.
 While smartphone camera technology has been making incredible strides, the limited digital zoom and screen glare isn’t going to cut it on safari.

-Travel on: A safari
+Travel on: a Photography safari

 What to look for in a camera